What is DevOps - The Guide to Benefits, Principles and Metrics

 3. Encourage Continuous Learning

 • Risk-averse organizations perform poorly on DevOps metrics.
-33% of low-performing DevOps teams quote risk aversion as a growth impediment.
+33% of low-performing teams quote risk aversion as a growth impediment.

 • Encourage your engineers toward experimentation, bold innovation, and continuous learning.
 Continuous improvement of SDLC workflows can’t be imagined without experimentation.